Silver Creek Mountain Band: Career

 They first stood out at the Natal Folk Music Association festival in 1972 where they performed with several other musicians under their new name Silver Creek Mountain Band.
 The group turned professional in 1975 and appeared on a television series called Starbound.
 Their music is difficult to define, and it includes bluegrass, jazz, a cross-section of traditional music and even country music.
 Their show was dubbed "bluegrass and beyond" and contained "country styles, ranging from western swing and folk through to Cajun, bluegrass and Nashville sounds."

 In 1976, the group performed at the Los Angeles Hotel and the Ocean View Hotel in Durban before performing for five weeks at the Market Theatre Café in Johannesburg per the request of David Marks.
 After these performances, they performed at the Keg 'n Tankard in Pretoria for three months.
 On 1 September 1977, Roger Cummings suffered a fatal car crash between Johannesburg and Pretoria and left the band with three members.
 Despite the death of Cummings, the group continued and completed their contract at the Keg 'n Tankard.
 Following their performances in Pretoria they performed in Hillbrow for the whole of October 1977 at the Chelsea Theatre.
 They were, however, through popular demand requested back by the Keg 'n Tankard for performances for another three months.

 In the second half of 1978 the band, now with a fourth member John Moulang, was scheduled to perform in Port Elizabeth (now Gqeberha) at the Marine Hotel.
 After these performances, the band returned to East London and performed at Rhodes University in Grahamstown (now Makhanda) on 23 July 1978.
 Other notable performances include at the Charlton Cellar, Gonubie Farmers Hall, Boulevard Holiday Inn (Cape Town), Holiday Inn (Port Elizabeth) and Wagon Wheels Hotel (Durban).

 The band struggled to record an album as Rod Dry stated, "we would rather not record than have our music buttered up as a commercial proposition."
-This was because the band found inspiration from immigrants or records that they could find, which created a very unique, undefined and free music style.
+This was because the band found inspiration from immigrants or records that they could find, which created a unique, undefined and free music style.
 They, however, did record an album in the 1980s called Silver Creek Mountain Band through RAP Records that contains 16 singles.
 The Silver Creek Mountain band was also featured in the TV-series Sebastian Senior produced by Manie van Rensburg in 1978. and in a book called The Journey Man – A South African Reporter's Stories by Chris Marais.

 From the 1980s onward until the present, particularly after Dennis Schultz left the band, the Silver Creek Mountain Band now led by Rod Dry has appointed more than 30 musicians to fill the band as members left.
 The group has continued to appoint members that have mastery over multiple instruments and musical genres and has become and still is one of the most unique bands in South African music history.